scheshmi/accelerated-reasoning-ER-PRM/README.md

 - Best solution

-## Aknowledge
+## Acknowledgment

-Some part of this code are based on https://github.com/huggingface/search-and-learn
+Some parts of this code are based on [Hugging Face's Search-and-Learn repository](https://github.com/huggingface/search-and-learn).

 ## Citation